gstackio/gstack-bosh-environment/README.md

 If necessary, this will install the supported versions of `bbl` and `terraform`, as local binaries for your project.
-The necessary firewall rules will also be set, calling `gbe firwall` for you.
+The necessary firewall rules will also be set, calling `gbe firewall` for you.

 #### 4. Converge your deployments